Logical Architecture (Analysis Services - Data Mining)

 A data mining structure can contain nested tables.
 A nested table provides additional detail about the case that is modeled in the primary data table.
 For more information, see Nested Tables (Analysis Services - Data Mining)

-A data mining model represents a combination of data, a data mining algorithm, and a collection of parameter and filter settings that affect the data used and how the data is processed.
+Before processing, a data mining model is only a combination of metadata properties.
+These properties specify a mining structure, specify a data mining algorithm, and a define collection of parameter and filter settings that affect how the data is processed.
 For more information, see Mining Models (Analysis Services - Data Mining).